frappe/erpnext_documentation/user/manual/en/setting-up/print/raw-printing.md

   - displays a "Print Sent to the printer!" alert to the user.
 Can be called after the print command is successful.

 4. function: `frappe.ui.form.qz_fail`
   - displays the error message to the user.
-Should be called on failer of QZ Tray connection.
+Should be called on failure of QZ Tray connection.

-You can also directly access the functions provided by the `qz-tray.js` library via the globally available `qz` object.
-[Click here for `qz-tray.js` library documentation](https://qz.io/api/)
+You can also directly access the functions provided by the `qz-tray.js` library via the `qz` object.
+[Click here for `qz-tray.js` library documentation](https://qz.io/api/).
+Note: The `qz` object is initialized only after calling the `frappe.ui.form.qz_connect` for the first time.
+In case you require the `qz` object before that you can use the `frappe.ui.form.qz_init`.